Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 In theory, the error is because [GPT disks can't have more than 32 partitions](https://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_entries_(LBA_2%E2%80%9333))  and Xiaomi filled those 32 partitions, so we will investigate if we can remove some of them.

-A user already found the solution, you have to use [gptfdisk](https://unix.stackexchange.com/a/90224) , so the commands here are wrong, I hope to be able to correct them soon
+A user already found the solution, you have to use [gptfdisk](https://unix.stackexchange.com/a/90224) , so the commands here are wrong, I hope to be able to correct them soon.

 ## Required Files

-Soon
+Coming soon...

 # Español